AWildDevAppears/tequila-sass/README.md

     ...
 }
 ```
-For manipulating the visual styling of the `:selection` psuedo element.
+For manipulating the visual styling of the `:selection` pseudo element.

 #### Text hide